Beyond High School books are available now for the NH Class of 2023!

 Welcome to Adulthood

-This guide will give you basic information on your legal rights and responsibilities when you reach the age of 18 and are considered an adult.
-New topics include:
+The Beyond High School: A Guide to Your Rights and Responsibilities book provides students with basic information on their legal rights and responsibilities when they reach the age of 18 and are considered adults.

 Excerpt from book: